FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 Friday, July 18, 2014 RON HALLMAN, 802-388-4744

-ARCH “Family Center” addition planned for Helen Porter Healthcare and Rehabilitation Center (HPHRC).
+ARCH “Family Center” addition planned for Helen Porter Rehabilitation & Nursing Center (HPHRC).

 ARCH’s vision, to expand end-of-life care options for patients who can no longer remain at home, began as a community initiative in 2004.
 The mission of this non-profit organization is to; “establish a home for the terminally ill, providing quality of life and support for families regardless of their ability to pay.”
 The ARCH rooms offer a local alternative of care similar to that provided at the Vermont Respite Home located in Williston.